wituijs/docs/en/core-concepts/plugins.md

 There is also a `StoreGetters` type to extract the _getters_ from a Store type.
 You can also extend the options of _setup stores_ or _option stores_ **only** by extending the types `DefineStoreOptions` and `DefineSetupStoreOptions` respectively.
 :::

-## Nuxt.js
+## Nuxt.jss

-When [using pinia alongside Nuxt](../ssr/nuxt.md), you will have to create a [Nuxt plugin](https://nuxt.com/docs/guide/directory-structure/plugins) first.
+You will have to create a [Nuxt plugin](https://nuxt.com/docs/guide/directory-structure/plugins) first.
 This will give you access to the `pinia` instance:

 ```ts{14-16}
 // plugins/myPiniaPlugin.ts